peter821231/hpctools/Readme.md

     IBSP07 OK
     IBSP08 OK
     ```
+# ping_check.sh README
+## Description
+ping_check.sh is a script that periodically checks the status of a list of hostnames by pinging them using their internal IP addresses.
+It sends an email notification if the ping status changes from success to failure or vice versa.
+The script first attempts to send the email via the main mail server and, if that fails, it tries the backup mail server.
+It utilizes a status file to keep track of the last ping status for each hostname.

+## Prerequisites
+- Bash shell

+## Usage

+1. Make the script executable:
+    ```bash
+    chmod +x ping_check.sh
+    ```
+2. Edit the list of settings to ping:
+    ```bash
+    ADMINS="ADMIN_EMAIL_ADDRESS"
+    MailServer="MAILSERVER"
+    BackupMailServer="MAILSERVER_BACKUP"
+    SENDER="PING_CHECK"
+    hostnames=(TARGET_HOSTNAME1 TARGET_HOSTNAME2 TARGET_HOSTNAME3)
+    ```
+3. Run the script:
+    ```bash
+    ./ping_check.sh
+    ```
+4. Get the result and a file:
+    ```bash
+    Ping TARGET_HOSTNAME1 TARGET_IP Success
+    ```
 # Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.